mreferre/devnull/README.md

 There is a front-end component called `yelb-ui` that fullfills a couple of roles (they could even be split if need be).
 The first role is to host the Angular 2 application (i.e. the UI of the Yelb application).
 When the browser connects to this layer it downloads the `Javascript` code that builds the UI itself.
 Subsequent requests and calls to other application components are proxied via the `nginx` service running on `yelb-ui`.

 At the time of this writing the only application component that exists is `yelb-appserver`.
 This is a Sinatra application that basically read and write to a cache server (`redis-server`) as well as a Postgres backend database (`yelb-db`).
 Redis is used to store the number of page views whereas Postgres is used to persist the votes.
+Note that the `yelb-db` container image is nothing more than Postgres (10) customized to create the database schema the application relies on.

 The picture below shows the architecture of Yelb: